BirukAbreham/ecommerce-mock/README.md

   - `DB_USER` - Datbase user
   - `DB_PASSWORD` - Database password
   - `DB` - Database in which the application uses
+  - `DB_PORT` - Port in which the databse is running
   - `APP_KEY` - application key for the `JWT` token authentication

 ## Commands